The Golden Age of Motels

-Federal Highway 66 (more commonly known as Route 66) was established in 1926, and spanned 2,448 miles from Chicago, Illinois, to Los Angeles, California.
-The Cactus Motor Lodge, built in Tucumcari, New Mexico in 1941, was a welcome sight to weary travelers driving west from Texas.
+Federal Highway 66 (more commonly known as Route 66) was established in 1926, and it spanned 2,448 miles from Chicago, Illinois, to Los Angeles, California.
+The Cactus Motor Lodge, built in Tucumcari, New Mexico, in 1941, was a welcome sight to weary travelers driving west from Texas.
 Rooms boasted "New Mexico's finest steam heat," box springs, and carpeting.

 Motel design often reflected regional architectural style.
 This 1950 postcard shows La Siesta Court in Winter Park, Florida.
 The Spanish Revival architecture evokes the early history of central Florida.

 Photographic cards like this one, with their glued-on labels, were a preliminary step taken by Dexter Press before producing postcards for small business owners to mail or hand out to customers.
 Roadside tourist cabins and cottages like these -- though primitive -- promised motorists more comfort than outdoor camping and less expense than a hotel stay.

 "Crouse's Motor Court- Five Minutes to Heart of City," Fort Dodge, Iowa, 1952